-9. Bullying, which consists of inappropriate persistent physical, verbal and/or nonverbal behavior including threats or intimidation of others treating others cruelly, terrorizing, coercing, or habitual put-downs.(11-13)
+9. Bullying, which consists of inappropriate persistent physical, verbal and/or nonverbal behavior including threats or intimidation of others treating others cruelly, terrorizing, coercing, or habitual put-downs.(11-12)

-10. Cyber-bullying, including, but not limited to, the use of instant messaging, email, websites, social networking sites, text messaging or use of any electronic or digital communication when such use infringes upon the general health, safety and welfare of District students and employees.
-(11-13)
+10. Cyber-bullying while on school grounds or off school ground, including, but not limited to, the use of instant messaging, email, websites, social networking sites, text messaging or use of any electronic or digital communication when such use infringes upon the general health, safety and welfare of District students and employees.
+(11-12)

-12. Using any form of tobacco including but not limited, cigarettes, smokeless tobacco, e-cigarettes and electronic smoking devices.
+12. Possessing, using, solicitation of sale, selling, buying any form of tobacco including but not limited, cigarettes, smokeless tobacco, e-cigarettes and electronic smoking devices.
 (6-All)

-13. Possessing, consuming, selling, distributing or exchanging look- a- like drugs, synthetic drugs, drug paraphernalia, alcoholic beverages or illegal substances, or being under the influence of either.
-Possessing, consuming, selling, distributing, exchanging or sharing prescription and nonprescription drugs.
+13. Possessing, consuming, solicitation of sale, selling, buying, distributing or exchanging look- a- like drugs, synthetic drugs, drug paraphernalia, alcoholic beverages or illegal substances, or being under the influence of either.
+Possessing, consuming, solicitation of sale, selling, buying, distributing, exchanging or sharing prescription and nonprescription drugs.
 (All)

 14. Gambling or extortion.
 (6>)